faustovaz/pyzz/README.md

 | function | description |
 -----------|--------------
-pyzz | A tool belt for the shell pycpf | Generates and validates random CPF
+pyzz | A tool belt for the shell pycpf | Generates and validates random CPF numbers pycnpj | Generates and validates random CNPJ numbers

 To install for developing: